Blazemeter/helm-crane/README.md

     readOnly: true
 ```

-*This uses the same environment variables as CA_Bundle configuration, therefore, either one can be used per deployment*

 #### [4.6] Adding gridProxy configuration

 - If you plan to configure your crane installation to use [gridProxy](https://help.blazemeter.com/docs/guide/functional-run-gridproxy-over-https.htm?Highlight=grid%20proxy), make changes to the following section of the `values.yaml` file.
 Grid Proxy enables you to run Selenium functional tests in BlazeMeter without using a local server.
 You can run Grid Proxy over the HTTPS protocol using the following methods: